soikkelij/unifier_fds/README.md

 ## UNIFIER19 C7A-HARW FLIGHT DYNAMICS SIMULATOR

-This repository contains the UNIFIER19 C7A-HARW aircraft Simulink model and XPlane-11 model.
+This repository contains the UNIFIER19 C7A-HARW aircraft Simulink model and X-Plane 11 model.
 The simulator was developed to evaluate flight dynamics and control laws for distributed electric propulsion aircraft.

 Some highlights of the simulator:
 - Nonlinear 6 DOF simulator